Positive Neurodivergent Representation in the 2026 Winter Olympics: An SLP’s Lens on Therapy for Neurodivergence in NYC

 • Be the change you want to see in this world

-We are here to help.
+We are here to help with neurodiversity affirming speech therapy in NYC.
 Let’s create voices and limitless possibilities – together!

 Sincerely,